-Note: To reset one or more application settings back to its default state, click the check box to the left of the selection you want to reset, or click Select options that will revert back to default to reset all application selections to their default state.
+Note: To reset one or more application settings back to its default state, click Reset to Default to the right of the selection you want to reset.

-Note: The following list details all of the SQL application details and settings.
-The actual list displayed will vary by whether an SQL Instance, SQL Cluster, or AAG is selected.
+Note: This table details all of the SQL application details and settings.
+The actual list displayed depends on whether an SQL Instance, SQL Cluster, or AAG is selected.